 A cleaner who had a franchise agreement with a cleaning company was an employee and not an independent contractor pursuant to Quebec’s Act Respecting Collective Agreement Decrees, the Supreme Court of Canada ruled today in a 6-3 decision.

 Digital tools to use in discovery have been evolving over the past decade or so, from glorified Excel databases to very technically sophisticated software.

-The Supreme Court of Canada will hear four appeals this week, all of them of criminal law decisions.
+The Supreme Court of Canada will hear four appeals this week, one constitutional and three criminal.

 A man who was convicted of luring a 14-year-old girl over the Internet had no expectation of privacy in his online communications with “Leann,” who in reality was an undercover police officer, the Supreme Court of Canada ruled today, in a judgement in which the judges diverged on approaches to privacy.

 The Supreme Court of Canada will hear three appeals this week, one civil and two criminal.

 A former Indian residential school student who brought an individual claim for compensation for sexual abuse has had his award restored, in a ruling by the Supreme Court of Canada today that may influence future class action lawsuits involving an adjudication process.

 Business customers with claims against TELUS Communications must pursue their cases through arbitration rather than as part of a class action, the Supreme Court of Canada ruled today in a decision that set guidelines for cases in which consumer class actions and arbitration clauses intersect.